d2l-ai/d2l-en/chapter_computational-performance/multiple-gpus.md

 ## Exercises

-* In a multi-GPU training experiment, use 2 GPUs for training and double the `batch_size` to 512.
+* More efficient allreduce (use different GPUs for different parameters In a multi-GPU training experiment, use 2 GPUs for training and double the `batch_size` to 512.
 How does the training time change?
 If we want a test accuracy comparable with the results of single-GPU training, how should the learning rate be adjusted?
 * Change the model prediction part of the experiment to multi-GPU prediction.

 ## [Discussions](https://discuss.mxnet.io/t/2383)